 My SAP Appeal was denied for this semester.
 May I appeal again?

-NOTE: Effective Fall semester 2016, students will be limited to a maximum of two (2) appeals per semester.
+Students are limited to a maximum of two (2) appeals per semester.
 Appeals must be submitted prior to the semester appeal deadline to be considered.

 How is the Maximum Timeframe determined?

 The Maximum Timeframe is determined by the weighted average of the maximum credit hours required for all programs within each respective grade level (Associate’s, Bachelor’s, Graduate, Doctoral).